andreaskaris/blog/docs/networking/bpf-and-tcpdump.md

 		pd = open_interface(device, ndo, ebuf);
 ~~~

-If a file was used as an input or an socket on a network interface determines how the BPF will be compiled.
-The the section above.
+How the BPF will be compiled depends on if a file was used as an input or if tcpdump reads from a socket on a network interface.
 The actual compilation of the user provided filter expression to BPF happens here:

 * [https://github.com/the-tcpdump-group/tcpdump/blob/8281c4ae6e7e01524d20dd69b2275d0ed7949216/tcpdump.c#L2238](https://github.com/the-tcpdump-group/tcpdump/blob/8281c4ae6e7e01524d20dd69b2275d0ed7949216/tcpdump.c#L2238)
 ~~~